swift-server/sswg/proposals/0006-nio-apns-api.md

 ### Alert

 [`Alert`](https://github.com/kylebrowning/swift-nio-http2-apns/blob/master/Sources/NIOAPNS/APNSRequest.swift) is the actual meta data of the push notification alert someone wishes to send.
-More details on the specifcs of each property are provided [here](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/PayloadKeyReference.html).
+More details on the specifics of each property are provided [here](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/PayloadKeyReference.html).
 They follow a 1-1 naming scheme listed in Apple's documentation

 #### Example `Alert`